 First, here’s a quick FAQ on conventions:

-What is a Girl Scout convention?
+What is a Girl Scout Convention?

 Held every three years, conventions include formal National Council Sessions, plus trainings, a history conference, guest speakers, exhibits, a girl Leadership Institute, songs, and friendships to make and renew.